awslabs/agents-for-amazon-bedrock-blueprints/docs/UserGuide.md

 ### Action Groups

-The `AgentActionGroup` construct is a lightweight utility at allows you to define and configure action groups for your Amazon Bedrock agent.
-Action groups represent the set of actions that your agent can perform, and they are associated with a Lambda function and an API schema.
+The `AgentActionGroup` construct is a lightweight utility that allows you to define and configure action groups for your Amazon Bedrock agent.
+Action groups represent a set of actions that your agent can perform, and they are associated with a Lambda function and an API schema.

 #### Properties